-Here we cover some options available to you, as well as some tips to be aware of as a single person seeking health insurance cover.
+Here we cover some options available to you, outline their average costs based on our data, and offer some tips to be aware of as a single person seeking health insurance cover.

 Singles health insurance – hospital & extras